Roshan-AWS-Personal/roshan-aws-personal.github.io/_chapters/01-introduction.md

 title: Introduction
 ---

 Hello and welcome to my first project!
 This page is the first tangible demonstration of applying my software engineering experience to my newly earned AWS Solutions Architect skills.
-What started as a simple file-upload API—just a Lambda writing to S3—grew into a production-minded template you can brand for a client and ship.
+What started as a simple file-upload API, just a Lambda writing to S3, grew into a production-minded template you can brand for a client and ship.

 The result: a resilient web front end served from **Amazon S3** and accelerated by **CloudFront**, secured by **Amazon Cognito** (OAuth 2.0), with **Lambda behind API Gateway** for control APIs, **DynamoDB** for upload metadata, and **SES** for notifications.
 The static UI is intentionally generic so it can be swapped for client branding, while the surrounding infrastructure stays rock-solid.